underscoredotspace/starwars/README.md

 - Code follows [John Papa's Angular 1.x style guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1)
 - ES6 syntax is utilised wherever appropriate (arrow functions, let/const, template strings)
 - Semicolons are NOT used at the end of lines except for IIFE where they are required by the JS engine
+- No external dependencies should be added for this very simple service
 - It is not required that you are a Star Wars fan - live long and prosper if you wish 🖖

 ### Testing

 Due to ES6 being used extensively, a modern browser is required to run.
-Unfortunately this also rules out PhantomJS (without utilising Babel or some ES6 shim), so real browsers are required at the moment.
+Unfortunately this also rules out PhantomJS (without utilising Babel or similar) as it does not support ES6, so real browsers are required at the moment.

-`npm test` will open Chrome, Firefox and Safari and execute all tests with Karma and Jasmine. `Ctrl+C` ends the test runner.
+`npm test` will open Chrome, Firefox and Safari and execute all tests (matching `app/tests/*.spec.js`) with Karma and Jasmine.
 Amend `karma.conf.js` to run with different/fewer browsers but remember to revert before any pull request.
+Safari seems to be somewhat glitchy when run from Karma, I found it's better to have it open with no open pages before running tests.

+Coverage reports in html and lcov will be generated on successful test run in `coverage/`.
+There's no reason for less than 🌟 100% 🌟 coverage due to the application structure (thanks JP)